chand1012/HSWParts/README.md

 item_thickness = 19;
 hex_chamfers = 1;
 inner_chamfers = 0;
+hook_depth = 11;
 ```

 This will create a hook that will mount the item with the specified thickness as close to the wall as possible.
 The `top_height` parameter adjusts the thickness of the end of the hook.
 The `hex_chamfers` adjust the chamfers at the ends of the hook, the `inner_chamfers` adjust the chamfers inside the hook.
 The `hook_type` parameter adjusts the orientation of the hook.
 The `item_thickness` parameter adjusts the thickness of the item that the hook will hold.
+The `hook_depth` parameter adjusts the depth of the hook.

 ### Samsung Wall Wart Holder

 ![Wall wart holder](images/wallwart_holder.png)

 This is a holder for the Samsung wall wart that comes with the Galaxy S22.
 That's it.